What we do

 Rural Doctors Foundation offers a range of programs and initiatives aimed at improving health in our rural communities.

-We also provide emergency relief during natural disasters, ensuring rural healthcare practitioners can continue delivering care, and supports rebuilding efforts post- disaster.
+We also provide emergency relief during natural disasters, ensuring rural healthcare practitioners can continue delivering care, with support to rebuild post-disaster.
 We also provide communities and health practitioners with essential medical equipment and supplies.
 We distribute funding to deliver health and wellness programs, to enable innovative ideas to be implemented within rural communities.

 We conduct health research to ensure our programs are tailored to meet the needs of rural areas.
 We also offer a library of health articles, to keep people in rural areas informed of key medical conditions and health issues.